A couple from the UK with a passion for exploring the world, and enjoying a drink or two while we’re at it!

 Our favourite thing about York though is that it’s also a premier destination for people who like a drink or two!
 Despite being a relatively small city, York manages to cram 365 pubs into its walls, meaning that you would have to visit a different one every day of the year to see them all!

 We visited York back in January 2020 and tried out several of its best bars during a very fun filled weekend.
-These are five of our favourites, from medieval ale houses to world record holding gin bars, we’ve got you covered!
+These are five of our must visit bars in York, from medieval ale houses to world record holding gin bars, we’ve got you covered!

 House of the Trembling Madness